Is your move to France actually ready?

 If I fly to the U.S. and am denied boarding back to France, what are my options?

-If you are denied boarding for a return flight to France due to documentation questions, your immediate options are: contact the French consulate at your U.S. location to explain the situation and request an emergency laissez-passer; contact your prefecture in France by email to request urgent documentary confirmation of your status; and ask the airline supervisor rather than the frontline agent, since supervisors often have access to escalation resources and can make calls to verify status in ways frontline staff cannot.
+If you are denied boarding for a return flight to France due to documentation questions, your immediate options are: contact the French consulate at your U.S. location to explain the situation and request an emergency visa de retour; contact your prefecture in France by email to request urgent documentary confirmation of your status; and ask the airline supervisor rather than the frontline agent, since supervisors often have access to escalation resources and can make calls to verify status in ways frontline staff cannot.
 This is a genuinely difficult situation to resolve quickly, which is why avoiding non-Schengen travel during a pending renewal is strongly recommended when possible.
 If you are stranded, reaching your French prefecture by email in writing and requesting a formal letter confirming your pending renewal status is the most useful step while you work on the consulate and airline options simultaneously.

 Conclusion